hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 </details>
 <details>
 <summary>
-Click here to view detailed usage information for the IKEv2 helper script.
+Click here to view usage information for the IKEv2 helper script.
 </summary>

 ```